Deposits and Withdrawals: Do Banks Trap You Into Overdraft Fees?

 - Outstanding checks and any ACH debits not deducted during the day are processed from lowest to highest dollar amount.

-- Adds outstanding deposits to your account.
+- Puts outstanding deposits to your account first.

-Commerce Bank (TD Bank)
+TD Bank (Commerce Bank)

 Bank of America